 Major Winters’ alma-mater, Franklin & Marshall College, also stepped up in a big way to honor one of their own.

-Located just outside the village of Sainte-Marie-du-Mont and just three miles from the shores of Utah Beach, the statue was conceived and buy Propecia online of Sainte-Marie-du-Mont, its local citizens, the staff of the Utah Beach Museum, Major Richard Winters and his wife Ethel, their best friends, Herm and Rosemary Clemens and George Luz, Jr.
+Located just outside the village of Sainte-Marie-du-Mont and just three miles from the shores of Utah Beach, the statue effort was supported by the village of Sainte-Marie-du-Mont, its local citizens, the staff of the Utah Beach Museum, Major Richard Winters and his wife Ethel, their best friends, Herm and Rosemary Clemens and George Luz, Jr.

 Former Sainte-Marie-du-Mont Mayor and owner of the Utah Beach Museum, Charles De Vallavieille and current village Mayor Henri Millet, were the most important reasons why the project became reality.